cboettig/labnotebook/_posts/2011-07-17-saturday-back-to-warning-signals-ms.md

 2. We need quantify uncertainty stats
 3. ROC curve shows this trade-off
 4. ROC also compares different methods & data sizes (i.e. Fig 4)
-5. Quantifying “increasing variance” etc — we’ll use tau
+5. Quantifying “increasing variance” etc — we'll use tau
-6. We’ll also do a likelihood-based method
+6. We'll also do a likelihood-based method
 7. Introduce the datasets
 8. ROC curves on the data, Fig 3
 9. Quantifying data necessary, Fig 4